 There are no tiers of entry; all pupils entered for Literature will sit the same exams.
-Both exams are closed-book exams, i.e. you will not have a copy of the texts you have studied in the exam.
+Both exams are closed-book exams, i.e. you will not have a copy of the texts you have studied in the exam and will have to refer to the texts FROM MEMORY.